Invader Zim: Broadcast history

 The episode "The Most Horrible X-Mas Ever" was broadcast out of order, as evident by the presence of the new character, Minimoose, who did not get a proper introduction.
 Minimoose's introductory episode is called "Nubs of Doom" and was originally intended to air before "The Most Horrible X-Mas Ever", but because Nickelodeon was planning on canceling the series, the show's staff had to pick and choose their final episodes very carefully and Jhonen Vasquez said he was more excited for "The Most Horrible X-Mas Ever", so that episode was made instead, leaving "Nubs of Doom" unfinished.Vasquez, Jhonen (2004).
 Invader Zim volume 1 DVD commentary for the episode "The Most Horrible X-Mas Ever" (DVD).
 Media Blasters.

 The final episode of the series, "The Most Horrible X-Mas Ever", premiered on Nickelodeon on December 10, 2002.
 The show finished with a total of 27 of its initially contracted 40 episodes leaving at least 17 episode segments unfinished.
 Concept art, scripts, voice recordings, storyboards and animatics for some of these unfinished episodes can be found in the special features of some of the DVDs or online.
 Six of the completed second-season episodes initially went unreleased.
 These episodes would first appear on DVD in 2004 and later made their television debut on Nicktoons from June 10 to August 19, 2006.

-On December 24, 2011, the series' pilot made its television debut on both Nickelodeon and Nicktoons (it had previously only been seen on DVD) after an eight-hour marathon and followed by the result of Nicktoons' "Girreatest Zim Moments" online poll.
+On December 24, 2011, the series' pilot made its television debut on Nicktoons (it had previously only been seen on DVD) after an eight-hour marathon and followed by the result of Nicktoons' "Girreatest Zim Moments" online poll.

 Reruns of Invader Zim have been airing on Nicktoons since the channel's launch on May 1, 2002.
 The series premiered on NickSplat for the first time on January 2, 2019, with a seven-hour marathon before returning nightly as of January 7, 2020.

 Both seasons of Invader Zim are available for download on the Xbox Live Marketplace and PlayStation Store.
 In addition, the entire series is available for purchase on Vudu, Google Play, YouTube and iTunes.
 The entire series is also available for streaming on Amazon Video and Paramount+.